 Vintage Schwinn Bicycles Time Line

-The time line of Schwinn bicycle production starts from the inception of Schwinn Bicycle Company in Chicago back in 1895 by Ignaz Schwinn.
-Since then the company has seen many ups and downs, until it gained its position as a market leader.
+The timeline of Schwinn bicycle production starts from the inception of Schwinn Bicycle Company in Chicago back in 1895 by Ignaz Schwinn.
+Since then, the company has seen many ups and downs until it gained its position as a market leader.

 Since its inception, Schwinn saw immense competition, as more than 30 bicycle makers were working in the Chicago area only.
-Ironically, the economic depression of 1920's only helped Schwinn to receive a huge boost, as there was a trend among many to change their habits and to move to cheaper modes of transportation.
+Ironically, the economic depression of the 1920s only helped Schwinn to receive a huge boost, as there was a trend among many to change their habits and to move to cheaper modes of transportation.

 During the 1930’s, Schwinn had made a strong footing and extensive branding in their exclusive outlets.
 Schwinn made bicycles for men, women, youth and kids.